The Renters Insurance Crisis

 His take on the situation is reflected in the results of a recent Rent.com survey.
 This survey found that about 60 percent of people who don't have renters insurance thought it would cost too much.

 "In reality, coverage is very affordable," Hackett shares.
 "A 12-month policy is typically in the $100 to $150 range."
 That’s only about $10 per month!

-As was previously pointed out in our own article, "Renters Insurance Basics," though, most renters policies—even the ones that'll cost you $150 or less a year--provide $15,000 to $30,000 in coverage.
+As was previously pointed out in our own article, "Renters Insurance Basics," though, most renters policies provide $15,000 to $30,000 in coverage.
+Even the ones that'll cost you $150 or less a year.
 And if that's not enough, you'll likely be able to boost that amount for an additional cost.

 "Many younger renters may be just starting out in life and may feel they don’t have many possessions worth insuring," Hackett says.

-The fact is, though, that a lot of renters—both young and old--underestimate the value of their belongings.
+The fact is, though, that a lot of renters underestimate the value of their belongings.

 On a related note, it's likely a good number of people ignore renters insurance because they believe nothing bad is going to happen to their apartment, house, or possessions.

 To those folks, Hackett says, "fires and break-ins do happen.
 Ask yourself: if you lost everything in your apartment [or house] tomorrow, could you afford to replace it all?"